-The healthcare industry has embraced some of the many changes to health care technology.
+The healthcare industry has embraced some of the many changes to healthcare technology.
 But the benefits of convenience and quality care have been paired alongside growing threats to data privacy and security.
 Healthcare providers are regularly handling patients’ sensitive health information, and as the industry continues to advance its technology, the data becomes more vulnerable to theft or breach.
 HIPAA employee monitoring is an important feature of an effective HIPAA compliance program that can help mitigate these risks for employers looking to address HIPAA law.
+Continue reading for further HIPAA guidelines for employers.

 HIPAA Law Guidelines for Employers